stepherg/bbfdm/docs/guide/dynamic_dm.md

 # BBFDM Dynamic Object/Parameter/Operate/Event

-`bbfdm` library allows all applications installed on the box to import its own Data Model parameters at run time in two formats:
+`bbf_dm` library allows all applications installed on the box to import its own Data Model parameters at run time in two formats:

 - **Shared library**